 ONLINE: On each day, parents will complete a one-hour education session in the monrings, where they will learn the concepts of PRT through presentation slides, video examples, and interactive discussion.
 Each afternoon, families will participate in a one-hour parent-child hands on PRT coaching session.
 Families are highly encouraged to practice the procedures between sessions and later in the day, prior to the start of the next day's session.The sessions are each led by 1-2 graduate students with one of our licensed psychologists providing supervision to them throughout the week.

-IN-PERSON: For each day, families will participate in a 2-hour morning and 2-hour afternoon session with a break for lunch, for a total of 4 hours each day.
+IN-PERSON (ON HIATUS DUE TO COVID-19): For each day, families will participate in a 2-hour morning and 2-hour afternoon session with a break for lunch, for a total of 4 hours each day.
 The morning sessions are from 10am to 12pm and the afternoon sessions are typically from 1pm to 3pm.
 These times can be modified to accommodate naptime and other family needs.
 The sessions are each led by 1-2 graduate students with one of our licensed psychologists providing supervision to them throughout the week.

 The program is tailored to the unique needs of your child and targets core areas of development, such as social engagement, language development, social interaction skills, flexibility, and behavioral regulation skills.
 Our unique program utilizes the latest strategies drawn from the motivation-based autism intervention research (Pivotal Response Treatment (PRT), Social Tools and Rules for Teens/Transitions (START) socialization strategies, self-management, and positive behavior support).